PhilChodrow/UCLA-website/_tabs/for-students.md

 I'm Phil Chodrow, a visiting assistant professor in the Math Department at UCLA.
 I grew up in Virginia, did undergrad at Swarthmore College in Pennsylvania, and did my PhD (after a few years traveling and working) at MIT.
 Then I came here to UCLA!

-I love applied math, data science, Star Trek,  penguins, cooking, tea, studio Ghibli movies, traditional martial arts, and effective pedagogy.
+I love applied math, data science, Star Trek,  penguins, cooking, tea, Studio Ghibli movies, traditional martial arts, and effective pedagogy.

 #### How should I address you?